Midlife Therapy: When Success Stops Feeling Like Enough

 Midlife is more than a series of external changes.
 It is a psychological shift that exposes patterns operating beneath conscious awareness.
 Before your 40s or 50s, you may have developed adaptive strategies that helped you survive earlier chapters of life.

-These strategies once protected you from facing more vulnerable aspects of yourself in order to fulfill the goals you sought to accomplish.
+This automatic conditioning once protected you from facing more vulnerable aspects of yourself in order to fulfill the goals you sought to accomplish.
 In midlife, these strategies become the source of exhaustion, relational strain, and insidious dissatisfaction.
-These patterns are not random, they’ve been conditioned.

 These patterns reveal themselves in subtle but powerful ways: